dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSLabel:

-    :ref:`Procedure Step Label <dcmUPSLabel>`",string,"Value of Procedure Step Label (0074,1204) of created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+    :ref:`Procedure Step Label <dcmUPSLabel>`",string,"Value of Procedure Step Label (0074,1204) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.

     (dcmUPSLabel)"
     "
     .. _dcmUPSWorklistLabel:

-    :ref:`Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) of created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.
+    :ref:`Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) in created UPS. {attributeID} will be replaced by the value of that attribute in the received dataset.

     (dcmUPSWorklistLabel)"
     "
     .. _dcmUPSPriority:

-    :ref:`Priority <dcmUPSPriority>`",string,"Value of Scheduled Procedure Step Priority (0074,1200) of created UPS.
+    :ref:`Priority <dcmUPSPriority>`",string,"Value of Scheduled Procedure Step Priority (0074,1200) in created UPS.
 Enumerated Values: HIGH, MEDIUM, LOW.
 If absent, MEDIUM will be applied.
 Enumerated values: HIGH, MEDIUM or LOW.

     (dcmUPSPriority)"
     "
     .. _dcmUPSInputReadinessState:

-    :ref:`Input Readiness State <dcmUPSInputReadinessState>`",string,"Value of Input Readiness State (0040,4041) of created UPS Enumerated values: INCOMPLETE, UNAVAILABLE or READY.
+    :ref:`Input Readiness State <dcmUPSInputReadinessState>`",string,"Value of Input Readiness State (0040,4041) in created UPS Enumerated values: INCOMPLETE, UNAVAILABLE or READY.

     (dcmUPSInputReadinessState)"
     "
-    .. _dcmDuration:
+    .. _dcmUPSStartDateAndTimeDelay:

-    :ref:`Schedule Delay <dcmDuration>`",string,"Delay of Scheduled Procedure Step Start DateTime (0040,4005) of created UPS from receive time in format PnDTnHnMn.nS.
+    :ref:`Scheduled Procedure Step Start Date and Time Delay <dcmUPSStartDateAndTimeDelay>`",string,"Delay of Scheduled Procedure Step Start Date and Time (0040,4005) in created UPS from receive time in format PnDTnHnMn.nS.
 No delay if absent.

-    (dcmDuration)"
+    (dcmUPSStartDateAndTimeDelay)"
     "
+    .. _dcmUPSCompletionDateAndTimeDelay:

+    :ref:`Completion Date and Time Delay <dcmUPSCompletionDateAndTimeDelay>`",string,"Delay of Expected Completion Date and Time (0040,4011) in created UPS from receive time in format PnDTnHnMn.nS.
+If absent, no Expected Completion Date and Time will be set.

+    (dcmUPSCompletionDateAndTimeDelay)"
+    "
     .. _dcmUPSInstanceUIDBasedOnName:

-    :ref:`UPS Instance UID based on name <dcmUPSInstanceUIDBasedOnName>`",string,"Value used to generate name based SOP Instance UID (0008,0018) of created UPS.
+    :ref:`UPS Instance UID based on name <dcmUPSInstanceUIDBasedOnName>`",string,"Value used to generate name based SOP Instance UID (0008,0018) in created UPS.
 Typically, the value will include {StudyInstanceUID}, {SeriesInstanceUID} or {SOPInstanceUID} to create a different UPS for each received Study, Series or Object.
 If absent, a random generated SOP Instance UID (0008,0018) will be used.

     (dcmUPSInstanceUIDBasedOnName)"
     "